 Students from a wide range of departments partnered with local organizations to offer a Falls Prevention Awareness Day at Lowe’s in Hixson, Tennessee.
 Students from the Department of Nursing, Physical Therapy, Athletic Training, Occupational Therapy, and Social Work partnered with the Health Department, Siskin Rehab, and others to organize this event.

 UTC not only helped raise awareness about the risk of falls for older adults, but also provided its students with experiential learning necessary for future health care professionals.
-This event was a part of InterProfessional Collaborative Practice Approach for Geriatric Education Strategies (ICPC-AGES).
-In response to regional health indicators and health workforce needs, UTC designed IPCP-AGES with the support of a Heath Resources and Services Administration (HRSA) grant.
+This event was a part of InterProfessional Collaborative Practice Approach for Geriatric Education Strategies (ICPC-AGES) and Providing Advanced, Culturally Competent Care through Clinical Training (PACT4).
+In response to regional health indicators and health workforce needs, UTC designed IPCP-AGES and PACT4 with the support of Heath Resources and Services Administration (HRSA) grants.